mattsdni/atlas-db/README.md

 ##### PostgreSQL

-To create a Postgres database server instance, user specify the Postgres member of the DatabaseServer resource.
+To create a Postgres database server instance, users specify the Postgres member of the DatabaseServer resource.

 ```